unm-historiography/metahistory/essays/modern/Historiography-of-the-Third-Reich.md

   source-url="https://www.loc.gov/pictures/item/2014710858/"
 %}

-For German historians of the interwar years, conservative-nationalist proclivities thus lined up conspicuously well with notions of “objectivity” in historical scholarship.
+For German historians of the interwar years, conservative-nationalist proclivities thus lined up conspicuously well with notions of “objectivity."
 It was self-evident to them that the Weimar Republic represented a clear break with German history.
 Democracy, republicanism, and liberalism were not compatible with the German sense of *volk* and country, as was supposedly “proved” by the social unrest and political chaos that followed the collapse of the Wilhelmine Reich.
 “The Kaiser-less time,” was widely considered “the terrible time,” in the words of historian Conrad Bornhak (Sims, 253).

 ### Objectivity Versus Impartiality

 All this was contemporaneous to the professionalization of history as a discipline, which more often required extensive technical training.
-Indeed, the historian [Gustav Droysen](https://en.wikipedia.org/wiki/Johann_Gustav_Droysen) proclaimed that history should be raised to the “rank of a science” (Iggers, 19), defending objectivity on the one hand while rejecting [positivism](https://en.wikipedia.org/wiki/Positivism) in historical scholarship (the search for deterministic historical laws) on the other (Daston, 32).
+Indeed, the historian [Gustav Droysen](https://en.wikipedia.org/wiki/Johann_Gustav_Droysen) proclaimed that history should be raised to the “rank of a science” (Iggers, 19), though he rejected the positivist search for deterministic historical laws (Daston, 32).
+Another German historian, [Heinrich von Sybel](https://en.wikipedia.org/wiki/Heinrich_von_Sybel), who had studied under Ranke and founded the *Historische Zeitschrift* (a leading German historical journal) rejected Ranke’s impartiality entirely, calling it “cold” and “colorless.”
+Along those same lines, historian [Georg Gervinus](https://en.wikipedia.org/wiki/Georg_Gottfried_Gervinus) simply said it was a sign of “political impotence” (31).
+At the same time as rejecting impartiality, however, these historians affirmed the objectivity of their discipline.
+How could this be so?

 {% include figure.html
   class="right"
   width="33%"